N916 highway: Quimpo Boulevard

 Quimpo Boulevard is a 4 km road in Talomo district that links AH26 to Bolton Bridge.
 It also has an intersection near Bolton Bridge which links to a tertiary road that also serves as a shortcut to AH26.

 Quezon Boulevard

 Quezon Boulevard is a 2 km road that links Bolton Bridge to Magsaysay Avenue (N919), at the vicinity of Magsaysay Park in Poblacion district.

 Leon Garcia Street

 Leon Garcia Street is a 1 km road that connects N919 to the Agdao Flyover.
 It also links to Santa Ana Avenue, also a part of N919, in Uyanguren.

 R. Castillo Street

-R. Castillo Street is a 5 km that connects the eastern section of N916 back to AH26.
+R. Castillo Street is a 5 km that connects the eastern section of N916 to N916-5.
 It links Agdao to Lanang.

 Davao City Coastal Road

 Davao City Coastal Road is a 17.8-kilometer (11.1 mi) coastal bypass highway in Davao City that links R. Castillo Street in Agdao to MacArthur Highway in Bago Aplaya.
 It provides an alternative route to ease congestion in the city’s central districts while running parallel to the Davao Gulf shoreline.